When will this award be paid?

 How much support do I need from my host institution, at the application stage?
 How clearly defined does my project need to be?

 Before applying, you’ll need to have been in touch with your host institution, in order to understand potential projects you might pursue with them well enough to explain how they fit into your professional goals and qualifications, and how the project serves the public’s interest.
 Contacts at the host institution will not be required to participate in the application process.
 However, each selected awardee will be asked to submit a memorandum of understanding, signed by the awardee, a supervisory/mentor contact at the host institution, their Director of Graduate Studies, and the Humanities for the Public Good Initiative, in order for funds to be disbursed.
 This memorandum may differ in certain regards from the proposal, as the project’s parameters will necessarily be further elaborated upon actually receiving this award.

-How detailed does my letter of recommendation from my DGS or faculty advisor need to be?
+How detailed does my recommendation from my DGS or faculty advisor need to be?

-This is an internal letter of support, with narrower goals than external letters.
-Mainly, this letter needs to indicate that your program supports your proposed project as an aspect of your professional development, and note whether you are considered by your program to be in good standing.
-The letter may also indicate whether and why the program believes you to be a good candidate for the public humanities research you propose.
+This is an internal message of support, with narrower goals than external letters.
+Mainly, this needs to indicate that your program supports your proposed project as an aspect of your professional development, and note whether you are considered by your program to be in good standing.
+It may also indicate whether and why the program believes you to be a good candidate for the public humanities research you propose.
 Candidates may share these guidelines with faculty recommenders.
-Faculty may submit letters of support here.
+Faculty may fill out our recommendation form or submit letters of support here.